dexaai/dexter/readme.md

 3. **Client Caching**: Dexter implements caching for `OpenAIClient` instances to improve performance when creating multiple models with the same configuration.

 4. **Streaming Support**: The `openai-fetch` client supports streaming responses, which Dexter utilizes for real-time output in chat models.

+5. **Structured Output**: Dexter supports OpenAI's structured output feature through the `createExtractFunction`, which uses the `response_format` parameter with a JSON schema derived from a Zod schema.

 ### Message Types and MsgUtil